 Senuseret I (Part I): The Tale of Sinuhe.

 Egypt is in disarray.
 King Amenemhat I has been murdered in his bed, slain by his own guards.
-Hearing the news, a royal soldier and attendant named Sinuhe panics – with Amenemhat dead, his livelihood has disappeared and his connection to Egyptian society severed.
+Hearing the news, a royal soldier and attendant named Sinuhe panics – his livelihood has disappeared and his connection to royal society severed.

 Sinuhe flees to Byblos, in modern Lebanon.
 Venturing inland, he meets a local chieftain and is taken into his service.
 He prospers, and builds a new life.
 But Sinuhe has not escaped trouble, and must face a local warlord in single combat, and then deal with the fallout when the King of Egypt discovers his whereabouts…